| |

 extra information, much of which wont be used in the average rebuild I have

-written this as an addendum to be read
+this as an addendum to be read

 with the main guide.
 Even if your rebuild goes smooth some of the information